chrisgrieser/alfred-reminders-today/README.md

 - The `URL` field of a reminder is not accessible, so only URLs in the title or notes are supported.
 - A reminder's tags, attachments, and flag-status are not accessible.
+- The macOS Reminders widget shown at the notification center or desktop do not update when reminders are added or changed via this workflow.

 ## About the developer
 In my day job, I am a sociologist studying the social mechanisms underlying the